junxit/us-congress-bills-110/metadata.md

 - 2008-04-01 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
 - 2008-04-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1852)
 - 2008-04-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1852)
+- 2008-04-02 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-04-10 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-07-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-432.
+- 2008-07-25 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+With written report No. 110-432.
+- 2008-07-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 900.
+- 2008-09-16 — Cleared for White House.
+- 2008-09-16 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8875)
+- 2008-09-16 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8875)
+- 2008-09-17 — Message on Senate action sent to the House.